umd-lib/student-applications/docs/TestPlan.md

 3.5.3) In the expanded "Semesters" panel, left-click the toggle for the one of the semesters listed as "Off" to change it to "On".

+**Note:** In the local development environment, all the semesters may be "On".
+In this case, add a `Test Semester` in the textbox at the bottom of the list and type the "Enter" key to add a new semester.
+This should only be done in the local development environment, because there is currently no way to delete a semester.

 3.5.4) Open a second web browser window, go to